jopemachine-arvis/arvis/documents/plugin-config-format.md

 ### variables

-You can set `variables` in your scriptfilter's script or workflow-config file.
+You can set `variables` in your scriptfilter's script or plugin-config file.

-All variable could be used in form of `{var:some_var}`.
+All variable could be used in form of `{var:some_var}` in the config file.

 ## Json schema